-Welcome to another Wacky Wednesday project – Glamgorgious Easter eggs.
+Welcome to another Wacky Workshops project – Glamgorgious Easter eggs.

 It seems the Easter bunnies are arriving in shops earlier each year.
 I barely had time to recover from Christmas when they started appearing in the supermarkets.